Privacy Policy

 Who We Share Data With

-• Infrastructure & Hosting (e.g., Supabase, Vercel) — All platform data for hosting, database management, and authentication.
-DPA in place.
+• Supabase Inc. (US) — All platform data for database hosting and authentication.
+EU SCCs in place.
+EU region servers for EU/UK data.

-• Payment Processor (Stripe) — Billing name, address, payment details.
-Stripe is PCI DSS compliant.
+• Stripe Inc. (US) — Billing name, address, payment details for payment processing.
+EU SCCs.
+PCI DSS compliant.

-• Email Service Provider — Email address, name, email content for transactional emails.
+• Resend (email provider) — Email address, name, email content for transactional emails and notifications.
 DPA in place.

-• Legal & Regulatory — As required by law or court order.
-We will challenge overly broad requests where legally permissible.
+• Legal / Regulatory / Law Enforcement — As required by law or court order.

-• Successors in Business — In the event of merger, acquisition, or asset sale.
-Data protection obligations bind any successor and users will be notified.
+• Successors in Business — All platform data in event of merger, acquisition, or asset sale.
+Data protection obligations bind any successor.
+Users notified.

 Section 09

-BIP is incorporated in the UK and processes data primarily within the UK and European Economic Area (EEA).
-Where data is transferred outside the UK or EEA, we ensure appropriate safeguards through UK International Data Transfer Agreements (IDTAs), EU Standard Contractual Clauses (SCCs), or adequacy decisions.
+We are incorporated in the Netherlands and process data primarily within the European Union.
+Where our sub-processors are located outside the EU (for example, US-headquartered cloud providers), we ensure appropriate safeguards through EU Standard Contractual Clauses (SCCs) or European Commission adequacy decisions.

 Section 10